 Florence Caldwell Achievement Scholarship Program

-The Florence Caldwell Achievement Scholarship Program awards are sponsored by Mines, in cooperation with the Colorado Women’s Chamber of Commerce, to three incoming first-year students at Mines each year.
+The Florence Caldwell Achievement Scholarship Program awards are sponsored by Mines, and awarded to three incoming first-year students at Mines each year.

 National Science Foundation (NSF)